IngoGege/xXMLConfigFile/README.md

 ## Examples
 ### AddRemoveModifyAttributeNode
 Add, remove or set an element with 2 attributes in the **//appSettings** section.
-The example code
+The example code add an element named **add** with 2 attributes **'key=SmtpSendLogFlushInterval'** and **'value=0:00:30'** to the file and enforces that the node with the attribute **'key=SmtpRecvLogFlushInterval'** doesn't exists.
 ### AddRemovModifyeSingleAttributeValue
 Add or remove an attribute in the **/MRSConfiguration** section.
-The example code shows how to ensure that the attribute 'FoolMe' with a value of 'really' exist and the attribute 'FoolYou' doesn't.
+The example code shows how to ensure that the attribute 'FoolMe' doesn't exist and 2 attributes (MaxRetries/MaxActiveMovesPerSourceMDB) are present and have specified values.

 ## Known issues
 The module uses XPath in order to find attributes and nodes in a given file.
 XPath is by default **case-sensitive**!